 An open fire is always good and useful, but you have to build it away from the shelter or tent area because it would present an imminent danger and with a little or no supervision, your shelter could end up burned down.
 If not build it properly, it will fill your shelter with smoke and that can also affect your health.
 An open fire can easily go off in a sudden rain.

-Camping or backpack stoves, made with the Preppers and Backpackers in mind.
+Camping stoves, made with the Preppers and Backpackers in mind.
 They are very good and efficient but they can be expensive.
 Unfortunately many of them do not have the ability to provide heat for inside the shelter.
 Also, once you burn all the fuel …that’s it dude!!
 It’s over and done.

 The ammo can stove